openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```
 Note: applications MAY combine `openid_credential` with any other authorization details type in an Authorization Request.

-### Credential Authorization Request {#credential-authz-request}

-A credential Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the credential endpoint as defined in (#credential-endpoint).
-It also follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

-There are two possible ways to make a credential Authorization Request.
-One way is to use of the `authorization_details` request parameter as defined in (#authorization-details) with one or more authorization details objects of type `openid_credential`.
-The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 A non-normative example of a credential Authorization Request using the `authorization_details` parameter  (uses PKCE as defined in [@!RFC7636]) (with line wraps within values for display purposes only).